 Drawbacks of manufacturing

 - Minimum Order Quantity (MOQ) – This is one of the most significant drawbacks of manufacturing.
 The MOQ can run into thousands of products in the inventory, depending on the product and manufacturer.
 With that being said, the inventory levels are on you to decide.

-- Time and other complications – Manufacturing is time-consuming as it entails prototyping, sampling, refining and production.
+- Time and other complications – Manufacturing is time-consuming as it entails prototyping, sampling, refining, and production.
 More so, you need to invest a great amount of time in sourcing from the appropriate manufacturer.
-Further complications can arise when eyeing for an overseas partner, especially ones with language and cultural barriers.
+Further complications can arise when eyeing an overseas partner, especially ones with language and cultural barriers.

 - The propensity of getting scammed – Full disclosure: This is more likely to occur with overseas manufacturers.
 Although they provide lower costs, verification is often a challenging enterprise.
-More so, the labour and production standards are generally lower.
+More so, the labor and production standards are generally lower.
 This could essentially hamper the quality of your products.
 Additionally, there is also the case of intellectual property theft.

 Here is someone who made it big by optimizing the manufacturing model.

 As the first contact lenses brand in Singapore, Two of a Kind believed in great products and sensible prices.
 The masterstroke was when the firm got rid of intermediaries and dealt directly with manufacturers.
 Doing so saved the company the usual 15x markup.